FrederickBastian/Powershell/README.md

 # Powershell
-This repository will have all my Powershell Codes
+This repository will have all my Powershell Codes.
+This is just a test.